anniegray52/graphs/README.md

 # Graphs

-Contained is the code to run the experiments from the paper.
+Contained is the code to run the experiments from the paper: Matrix factorisation and the interpretation of geodesic distance.